Mount Bandai

-Mount Bandai was originally called “Iwahashi-yama” which means “a rock ladder to the sky”.
-It is now sometimes called “Aizu Fuji” and “Aizu Bandai”.
+Mount Bandai was originally called "Iwahashi-yama" which means "a rock ladder to the sky".
+It is now sometimes called "Aizu Fuji" and "Aizu Bandai".
 The south foot is called Omotebandai and the north foot is called Urabandai.
-When seen from Omotebandai, the mountain looks very tidy, but when viewed from Urabandai the mountain shows a wild shape, due to its collapse.
+When seen from Omotebandai, the mountain looks tidy, but when viewed from Urabandai the mountain shows a wild shape, due to its collapse.

 It is one of the list of the 100 famous mountains in Japan.
 In 2007, the mountain was selected as one of the top 100 geographic landmarks in Japan.
 Additionally, in 2011 the mountain was certified as a geopark of Japan.

 Volcanic activity

 Typical features of mount Bandai's activity are debris avalanches and sector collapses.
-We know this because evidence of this has been left in past activities.

-Mount Bandai has not experienced a lava flow after the eruption of about 10,000 years ago.

-Sediment surveys have shown us that the history of the volcano can be divided into 6 sections.

-It is thought that the volcanic activity period was from about 290,000 years ago when there were 2 scoria eruptions, after the activity of Mount Nekoma (from approximately 1.1 million years ago to 350 thousand years ago) somewhere to the west.
+Mount Bandai has not experienced a lava flow since the eruption of about 10,000 years ago.
+It is thought that volcanic activity began about 290,000 years ago when there were two scoria eruptions, after the activity of Mount Nekoma (from approximately 1.1 million years ago to 350 thousand years ago) somewhere to the west.
+Based on sediment surveys, geologists divide the history of the volcano into six sections.